MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-scope-schedule-overview.md

 ms.author: mbinaisse
 ---

-# Manage project resources and schedule overview
+# Define your resources for projects with the manage project resources business process area

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Project Operations***